 Eric Cross, P.G.

 All work is closely supervised by Eric Cross, P.G, our Senior Geophysicist.
 Mr. Cross obtained his Bachelor’s degree in Earth and Ocean Sciences from Duke University, and a Master’s degree in geochemistry and marine science from the University of South Florida.
-He is a licensed geologist in the states of North Carolina, Tennessee, and Florida, with experience in a wide variety of fields including near surface geophysical methods, geologic mapping, geotechnical investigations, and environmental assessments.
+He is a licensed geologist in the states of North Carolina, South Carolina, Tennessee, and Florida, with experience in a wide variety of fields including near surface geophysical methods, geologic mapping, geotechnical investigations, and environmental assessments.
 At Pyramid, Mr. Cross employs a variety of geophysical instruments including electrical resistivity, ground penetrating radar, seismic methods, and electromagnetic surveying tools.